saicumbulam/System-Design/ddis/batch-processing.md

 * Batch processing system \(offline\): takes a large amount of input data, runs a job to process it, and produces some output. _Hour to a day_
 * Stream processing \(near-real-time\): A stream job operates on events shortly after they happen. _Seconds to Minutes_

-### Batch processing with Unix tools

-**What are advantages in Unix Commands**

-* Unix commands automatically handle larger-than-memory datasets and automatically parallelizes sorting across multiple CPU cores.
-* Programs must have the same data format to pass information to one another.
-In Unix, that interface is a file \(file descriptor\), an ordered sequence of bytes.
-* The unix approach works best if a program simply uses stdin and stdout. the program doesn't know or care where the input is coming from and where the output is going to.

 ### Map reduce and distributed filesystems

 **Where to use Map reduce**